Xabaril/lucecu/README.md

 # About Lucecu

 Lucecú is the Xabaril respository for custom DotNet templates.
-Our goal is simplify the initial scaffolding of some scenarios where DotNet does not have any template yet.
+Our goal is simplify the initial scaffolding of some scenarios where DotNet does not have a template yet.

 At this momment, the templates included in this repository are:

 ## K8S Operator pattern template

-This template create de default scaffolding project to create a Kubernetes operator, this template include:
+This template create de default scaffolding project to create a Kubernetes operator,  including:

  - Project scaffolding
  - A Simple CRD